skyout/sass-styleguide/README.md

 Thanks
 ======

-Thanks to [CSS/Sass style guide](https://github.com/isellsoap/css-sass-style-guide) for an outline of ideas and veribage expressing concepts.
+Thanks to [CSS/Sass style guide](https://github.com/isellsoap/css-sass-style-guide) for an outline of ideas and veribage for expressing concepts.